farmOS/farmOS/docs/faq.md

 data!
 Why?
 Because farmOS is free open source software developed by a community of farmOS users.

+> I see a security update warning.
+What should I do?

+Please follow the instructions in [Updating farmOS](/hosting/updating/)

 > Where do I get support if I have questions?

 The [farmOS Community Forum] is a great place to ask questions and learn from